-What Rental Income can I expect in Phuket on a property in Thailand?
+What Rental Income can I Expect on Property in Phuket?

-For property investors, it is important to estimate your average rental returns on property in Thailand.
+For property investors, it is important to estimate your average rental returns on property in Phuket Thailand.
 This article will focus more specifically on Phuket.
-The good news, Phuket is one of the most popular travel destinations in all of southeast Asia.
+The good news, Phuket is one of the most popular travel destinations in all of Southeast Asia.
 Only Bali Indonesia ranks higher in popularity.

 Property within walking distance of the beach will do very well in Phuket and are in high demand commanding a higher average nightly rate.
 Travelers looking for accommodations in Phuket are usually wanting to be close to the beach.
 Some properties further away will offer a shuttle bus to the beach giving owners and their guests more flexibility.